"The

 US 20-26-93, cars might only pass every half hour or so.

-Ours was the next that came along.
+Ours was the next one that came along or at least the first that stopped.

 I drove one of the rangers to Park headquarters to get a tow truck.